 Test your messages with someone outside your area of expertise.
 Sometimes it isn't just the terms technical professionals use that impede comprehension, but the way we construct sentences and order information.
 Someone who's not familiar with your technical specialty is often best suited to point out confusing messages.
 Invite feedback from such an individual (or individuals) before taking your communication to your audience.

+Address issues and concerns that are relevant to your audience.
 If you are a civil engineer, for example, you might be prone to focus predominantly on the civil engineering issues associated with a project or problem.
 Unfortunately, your audience's interests may center on something else--such as traffic disruption, visual impacts, noise, air quality, historic preservation, etc. To increase comprehension in that situation, you would need to make your engineering issues relevant to their non-engineering concerns.

+Write in a concise, conversational manner.
 For some reason, technical professionals often struggle to communicate their specialties in a straightforward, understandable fashion.
 Their writing is frequently stilted and wordy.
 For best results, write generally as you would speak.
 Use short sentences and don't say more than is necessary.

 Increasing Retention